FanolSela/Tech-Trendsss/README.md

 > Links to social media
 > Dark mode
+> Authenication
+> Edit, add, and delete items
+> Login, register

 <br>

 ### Goals

-- Get out to date with new Tech
+- Get up to date with new Tech
 - Get Detail and edit tech product
 - Add features to the product
 - Have a user friendly experience